maximgeller/projects/fake_news_naive_bayes/tutorial.md

 # Introduction
 In today's online world, it can sometimes be difficult to discern whether the news you're reading is likely true or not.
 What if you had a model that could tell you if that article you think is real is actually **fake news?** <br/>In this tutorial, we'll be building a text **classification** model using the Naive Bayes classifier.
 Our data will come from the [fake and real news dataset on Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).
 By the end, you'll have your very own machine learning model trained on a vast dataset to recognize when news might not be authentic.
 Let's dive in!
+### Suggested Dependencies
+This tutorial will cover some concepts in probability and we will be coding in Python using a notebook (.ipynb) envi
 ## Intuition
 In this section, let's cover what a **classifier** is, what **Naive Bayes** is, and some of the assumptions we'll be making in order to build this project. <br/>
 ### Classification